This museum in San Francisco offers fun online science activities for kids.

 Biology of Plants

-Elementary school students can learn about plant parts, pollination, how plants make food and more.
+Elementary school students can learn how plants grow and about the parts of a plant.
+This site also describes how plants make food and how they make new plants.

 Native Plant Information Network